I've Found a Stray Animal

 What should I do if I find an animal?

-Wisconsin law requires that all stray animals be brought to the entity contracting with the municipality to provide sheltering services (Wis.
-State Statue 173.13(9)c) to provide owners the opportunity to claim their lost pet.
+Wisconsin law requires that all stray animals be brought to the entity/facility contracting with the municipality in which the animal was found to provide sheltering services (Wis.
+State Statue 173.13(9)c) in order to give owners the opportunity to claim their lost pet.

 Can I keep the animal in my home for the duration of the stray hold?